All the scenarios on Media Helping Media are based on real events.

 It’s fine for journalists to speak at public events about their work; how those attending use what they hear is up to them.

 But staff members of, or regular freelancers for, any media organisation should always obtain permission from their employers beforehand.
-As long as you are a journalist for them, your actions reflect on them whenever you speak, appear or work in any other role you are offered that involves journalism.
+As long as you are a journalist working for them, your actions reflect on them whenever you speak, appear or work in any other role you are offered that involves journalism.
 Your actions can affect your news organisation’s credibility and reputation.

 What you should not do is work on behalf of one group or other in order to help them improve how they package and present their particular message and avoid tough questioning from journalists.